telerik/maui-docs/controls/datagrid/search-as-you-type.md

 ## Commands

+The `DataGrid.SearchSettings` allows you to attach commands that will be executed when certain actions such as closing the search panel occur.

 * `CloseSearchPanelCommand`&mdash;Called when pressing the Close button in the search panel.
 * `SearchEntryCompletedCommand`&mdash;Called when the `Completed` event of the search entry in the search panel is raised.